wickett/continuous-delivery-class/README.md

 with the password `theagileadmin` to ssh into the fixture and run the chef recipe to pull the version of the app specified in word-cloud-generator.json from nexus and install and run it.
 It should respond to a curl now.

+##Integration Testing in Action with abao
-## To run integration testing with abao and RAML
+### To run integration testing with abao and RAML

 To build the abao test container, cd to ./raml-files and